Britpop: Peak and decline

 Oasis' third album Be Here Now (1997) was highly anticipated.
 Despite initially attracting positive reviews and selling strongly, the record was soon subjected to strong criticism from music critics, record-buyers and even Noel Gallagher himself for its overproduced and bloated sound.
 Music critic Jon Savage pinpointed Be Here Now as the moment where Britpop ended; Savage said that while the album "isn't the great disaster that everybody says", he commented that "[i]t was supposed to be the big, big triumphal record" of the period.
 At the same time, Blur sought to distance themselves from Britpop with their self-titled fifth album, assimilating American lo-fi influences such as Pavement.
 Albarn explained to the NME in January 1997 that "We created a movement: as far as the lineage of British bands goes, there'll always be a place for us ...
 We genuinely started to see that world in a slightly different way."
+Cornershop's single "Brimful of Asha", boosted by its remixed version by Fatboy Slim, reached number one in the UK charts, eventually becoming the fifth best-selling Britpop song.

 As Britpop slowed, many acts began to falter and broke up.
-The sudden popularity of the pop group the Spice Girls has been seen as having "snatched the spirit of the age from those responsible for Britpop".
+The sudden popularity of girl group the Spice Girls has been seen as having "snatched the spirit of the age from those responsible for Britpop".
 While established acts struggled, attention began to turn to the likes of Radiohead and the Verve, who had been previously overlooked by the British media.
 These two bands – in particular Radiohead – showed considerably more esoteric influences from the 1960s and 1970s that were uncommon among earlier Britpop acts.
 In 1997, Radiohead and the Verve released their respective albums OK Computer and Urban Hymns, both widely acclaimed.
 Post-Britpop bands such as Travis, Stereophonics and Coldplay, influenced by Britpop acts, particularly Oasis, with more introspective lyrics, were some of the most successful rock acts of the late 1990s and early 2000s.